-A Note from Dust-to-Digital partner Lance Ledbetter:
+A Note from Dust-to-Digital co-founder Lance Ledbetter:

 As a teenager growing up in rural north Georgia, I was enthralled by independent music and the record labels who released it.
 This was in an era that predated the Internet so the only way I was able to learn more about these companies was to sign up for their mailing lists or call and speak to them on the phone.

 What excites me about starting a Dust-to-Digital Substack is that now we will have the platform that I had always wanted as a listener when connecting with the companies that shared the music I love.
-The reality is there are individuals not algorithms that curate the output for independent music companies, and now April and I will be able to communicate more freely and share the music we love more directly. — Dust-to-Digital founder Lance Ledbetter
+The reality is there are individuals, not algorithms, that curate the output for independent music companies, and now April and I will be able to communicate more freely and share the music we love more directly. — Dust-to-Digital founder Lance Ledbetter

-A Note from Dust-to-Digital partner April Ledbetter:
+A Note from Dust-to-Digital co-founder April Ledbetter:

 I’m April Ledbetter — I’ve been working with Lance at Dust-to-Digital since before we even had the name Dust-to-Digital.
 Our first release, Goodbye, Babylon, was a massive box set that took almost 5 years to create.
 When it was ready for release we were the ones who hand assembled and shipped each and every one of them.
 We moved into our home and Dust-to-Digital HQ 17 years ago and still work here together in Atlanta, Georgia.